 “And from there… here we are,” she says.
 “I can tell you this is not how I thought my career path would go.”

 “It sucked,” Cope says of that first throw, which bounced off the wood and hit the ground.
-She got a bull’s-eye on her second attempt.
+But she got a bull’s-eye on her second attempt.

 “Then I was hooked,” Cope says.
 “It was this crazy exhilarating feeling.”

-With her new passion for ax throwing paired with her background in marketing and business operations, Cope has spent this past year hustling to prepare the 6,000-square-foot space, hire a staff of 34 “axeperts” (and still hiring!) and market the new, unfamiliar sport to American consumers.
+With her new passion for ax throwing paired with her background in marketing and business operations, Cope spent 2017 hustling to prepare the 6,000-square-foot space, hire a staff of “axeperts” (and still hiring!) and market the new, unfamiliar sport to American consumers.

-Today, Cope estimates nearly 1,000 people visit Urban Axes a week, which hosts group tournaments, leagues and walk-in sessions.
+Today, Cope estimates that every week nearly 1,000 people visit each Urban Axes location.
+They host group tournaments, leagues and walk-in sessions.

-Carson Kohler (@CarsonKohler) is a junior writer at The Penny Hoarder.
+Carson Kohler (@CarsonKohler) is a staff writer at The Penny Hoarder.
 She’s ready for Urban Axes to expand to St. Petersburg, Florida, so she can start relieving some stress.